Click Here to return to the Home Page. Adding Global Air Links to your website is free, easy to install, and helps build traffic. Click to learn more.

 263 men of the 7th Cavalry engaged an overwhelming number of Lakota and Cheyenne, in one of the Indian's last armed efforts to preserve their way of life I called to my men: ''This is a good day to die: follow me ...''
 On June 17, 1876 Sioux and Cheyenne Indians score a victory over General Crook’s forces, foreshadowing the disaster of the Battle of Little Big Horn eight days later.
 Long-neglected accounts given by Indian participants provide a means of tracking the fight from the first warning to the killing of the last of Custer's troopers.

 Capt.
 Frederick Benteen commanded one of Custer's three wings after Custer divided his troops on June 25, 1876.
 Custer's famous order directed Benteen to ''Be quick, bring packs.'' (pack horses with ammunition).
 Custer gave damning testimony in the corruption trial of Secretary of War William W. Belknap, and President Grant's brother Fred, both accused of taking kickbacks to manage territorial trading posts.
-On June 25, 1876, 200 United States soldiers under the command of Lt.
-Col. George A. Custer were wiped-out by 4,000 better equipped and battle trained Indians.
+Human bones, bits of leather, shreds of uniforms and spent gun cartridges by the thousands.
+These were the clues of a mystery dating back to 1876, to a grassy Montana hillside where more than 200 sweaty and dust-covered troopers under Lt.
+Col. George Armstrong Custer were wiped out - to a man - by about 4,000, or more, Indians with modern repeating rifles and battle experience.
 Known by Indians as the Battle of the Greasy Grass, Custer's Last Stand was a fight between Lakota, Cheyenne and Arapaho against the 7th Cavalry.

 Lt.
 Col. George Armstrong Custer in the center of his men on top of a hill, pistols in hand while fierce Indian warriors circle them on horse back shooting bows and arrows.
 Is that what really happened?
 According to stories from national monument visitors and employees, the dead are restless at Little Bighorn.
 As Custer and his men died on June 25, 1876, the Far West steamboat was making its way up the Bighorn River to rendezvous with General Terry to resupply his troops when the word came of the Custer massacre.
 It was now up to the captain of the riverboat to get wounded soldiers back to Fort Abraham Lincoln, near Bismarck, North Dakota as soon as possible.
 10 Facts About Custer and His Last Stand at the Little Big Horn.